agnes-riviere/ginette/application/mini-LOMOS/README.md

 To plot the observation and simulation, run the script temperature_time_series.R Fill the date_bg = "11/04/2022 00:00:00" and sim_name = 1.

+To plot the time series, you can use the script LOMOS_ginette_plot_calib.py or the script temperature_time_series.R.
+The plot will be in the directory PLOT/
 _____________________________________________________________________________________________________________________________
 ## PLOTS
 ### Python users